 These blisters contain baby oomycetes.
 When the blisters pop, oomycete spores take to the wind, infecting nearby plants.
 Spores can also move to other plants by splashing water from irrigation or rain.

 [White rust should not be confused with Chrysanthemum white rust (Puccinia spp.), a fungal disease with masses of blisters that may be black, brown, purple, orange, or yellow.]

 White rust controls

-As far as I know, there are no resistant plant varieties available (yet).
-Commercial growers rely on fungicides to control this disease, but you can reduce the likelihood of infection simply by decreasing the amount of time leaves stay wet.
+There are currently no resistant plant varieties available.
+Commercial growers rely on fungicides to control this disease.
+You can reduce the likelihood of infection simply by decreasing how much time leaves stay wet.
 Rather than overhead watering, use drip irrigation or soaker hoses.
 These methods save water, too.
-In severe cases, an area may need to be left fallow, or you can use some serious crop rotation.
+In severe cases, an area may need to be left fallow, or you can use crop rotation..

 You can grow a surprising amount of food in your own yard.
 Ask me how!

 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.

 You can also get my book, Stop Wasting Your Yard!